mariko19/ML_Octave/README.md

-# ML projects using Octave
+# ML using Octave
-This repository includes projects using Octave (the Standford Machine Learning online course)
+This repository includes the implementation of ML algorithms using Octave (the Standford Machine Learning online course).

 ## Project overview
 In this project, I am tasked with completing 8 programming assignments ("task", for short).